Super World of Sports: Working relationship with the WWF

 The SWS/WWF co-promotion produced several cards, including two shows at the Tokyo Dome.
 The events took place on March 30, 1991, and December 12, 1991 (The March show saw a near-shoot between former sumos Kitao and Earthquake; Kitao was fired for subsequently cutting a shoot promo exposing the business afterwards).
 SWS also had a small agreement with two smaller Japanese federations, Gran Hamada's Universal Lucha Libre and Yoshiaki Fujiwara's Fujiwara Gumi (shoot-style wrestling), which provided alternative matches and opponents to the cards.

 SWS's peak coincided with the general Japanese economic downturn of the early 1990s, though AJPW and NJPW continued to do good business during that period.
 Along with criticism of the wrestlers for selling out their original promotions, which was still fairly rare at that time, SWS was also hampered by the lack of Japanese vs Japanese rivalries, which had become a staple of NJPW and AJPW booking since the mid-eighties.
 Tenryu mainly battled foreigners such as Hogan and Flair since none of the other Japanese wrestlers in SWS were positioned as being at or near his level.
-As Megane Super began withdrawing its support, the company began running fewer cards, and in May 1992 Yatsu withdrew.
+As Megane Super began withdrawing its support, the company began running fewer cards, and in May 1992 Yatsu and Shinichi Nakano withdrew.
 On June 19 1992, SWS held its final card at Nagasaki International Gym.
 The promotion's talent split into the following federations: Yatsu's SPWF; Tenryu's new promotion, WAR, including Hara, Fuyuki, Kitahara; NOW, including Kendo Nagasaki, and PWC, including the Takano brothers and Takagi.